alohahello/hello_world/README.md

 # Overview

 This is a basic Hello World Program.
-I created this to desmostrated the use of Visual Studio Code, GitHub, and Python integrated together.
+I created this to demonstrate the use of Visual Studio Code, GitHub, and Python integrated.

 Hello world program demo